-Cat Cabalo is Of Counsel with the firm and is based in the San Francisco office.
+Cat Cabalo is a partner with the firm and is based in the San Francisco office.
 Her practice is focused on disability rights.
 She has handled a variety of federal and state cases in California and Washington state, seeing several through trial and appeal, including in the Ninth Circuit Court of Appeals and the Washington State Supreme Court.

-Cat has been named a Rising Star by Northern California Super Lawyers and Washington Law and Politics Magazine.
+Cat is on the Northern California Super Lawyers list and was named a Rising Star by Northern California Super Lawyers and Washington Law and Politics Magazine.
 Cat graduated, cum laude, with Phi Beta Kappa honors from the University of Puget Sound in Tacoma, Washington.
 She is a 2001 graduate of the University of Washington School of Law and was named a member of the Order of Barristers.
-While at the University of Washington School of Law, she co-founded the Charles Z. Smith Public Interest Award.
 Upon graduating from law school, Cat had the honor of clerking for Justice Mario R. Ramil of the Hawaii Supreme Court.

-In addition to actively participating in several national bar associations, including the Disability Rights Bar Association and the American Association for Justice, she is presently an Officer on the Board of the Alameda-Contra Costa Trial Lawyers’ Association (ACCTLA).
+In addition to actively participating in several national bar associations, including the Disability Rights Bar Association and the American Association for Justice, she presently serves on the Board of the Alameda-Contra Costa Trial Lawyers’ Association (ACCTLA) as a Past President.
 Cat also prioritizes and enjoys philanthropic work for several local nonprofits important to her, including the SF-Marin Food Bank, Breast Cancer Emergency Fund, and the Bay Area Urban Debate League.
 She is also an avid cyclist and enjoys participating with her cycling team in AIDS/LifeCycle, a 7-day bike ride from San Francisco to Los Angeles to raise money and awareness in the fight against HIV/AIDS.

 • Alameda-Contra Costa Trial Lawyers’ Association, Past President